 Having landed on the eastern bank of the Mississippi River unopposed at Bruinsburg, the Union army pushed steadily inland through the night on April 30, 1863.
-The first Union objective was Port Gibson, roughly ten miles east of Bruinsburg and commanding the best approach route to Vicksburg.
+The first Union objective was Port Gibson, roughly ten miles east of Bruinsburg and commanding the local road network.
 First Sergeant Charles Hobbs of the 99th Illinois recorded of his experience that night: “As we pass along an old darkey gives us his blessings, but fears there will be few of us ever to return.
 The moon is shining above us and the road is romantic in the extreme.
 The artillery wagons rattle forward and the heavy tramp of many men gives a dull but impressive sound.”
 The road over which the blue soldiers now marched led to the Shaifer House.

 The Union troops pushed forward all along the line and fierce fighting continued throughout the afternoon.
-A desperate Confederate counterattack was bloodily repulsed and Bowen ordered a retreat.
-The Battle of Port Gibson was a resounding Union victory which not only secured Grant’s beachhead east of the Mississippi River but also compelled the Confederate evacuation of Grand Gulf.
+A desperate Confederate counterattack by Cockrell’s Missourians was repulsed and Bowen ordered a retreat.
+The remaining garrison at Grand Gulf was evacuated the next day.
+The Battle of Port Gibson was a resounding Union victory which secured Grant’s beachhead east of the Mississippi River and cleared the way to the Southern Railroad supplying Vicksburg.

 Join t Fight

 Donate today to preserve Civil War battlefields and the nation’s history for generations to come.